 The Project has a commercial lease that commenced on August 1, 2017 with the Cellco Partnership for a term of five years.
 The Agreement shall automatically be extended for three additional five-year terms through August 1, 2037, unless terminated by the lessee, as defined.
-The following is a schedule of minimum future rental income on the commercial lease for each of the next five years and thereafter as of June 30, 2020:
+The following is a schedule of minimum future rental income on the commercial lease through the initial lease term: